Pet Street Station Animal Hospital's Dedicated Team

 Holly Mullin — Kennel Manager

-Holly joined Pet Street Station in June 2017, previously having volunteered for Little Mews Rescue.
+Shortly before Holly joined Pet Street Station in June 2017, she also volunteered for Little Mews Rescue.
 She grew up in Norwich and is a graduate of Norwich High School.
-Holly enjoys caring for all of the animals at Pet Street whether it be a bird, cat, dog, rabbit, guinea pig, ferret or hamster!
-She also likes caring for sick animals and seeing them get better.
-Of course, she loves puppy and kitten snuggles too!
+Holly enjoys caring for animals of all kinds.

-At home Holly enjoys cooking, Netflix binges, and time with her kids.
-Holly is a cat lover with 13 feline friends, Asia, Aspen, Opal, Lapis, Max, Milly, Mokey, Noni, Nemo, Peanut, Temmie, Tiggy and Whiskers.
-She also has one very tolerant dog, Finley.
+At home, Holly enjoys cooking, Netflix binges, gardening, and spending time with her kids.
+Holly is a cat lover with several of her own, and she also has a rescue dog from Grenada, named Cora.

 McKenzie Mullenax — Kennel Assistant